HDFGroup/hsds/docs/docker_install_azure.md

     export STORAGEACCTNAME=mystorageaccount

     # the following will be the same as the variables exported on the VM below
     export AZURE_CONNECTION_STRING="1234567890"      # use the connection string for your Azure account.                                                     # Note the quotation marks around the string export BUCKET_NAME=hsdstest                   # set to the name of the container you will be using

 Prerequisites
 -------------

-Install pip on your local machine if it is not already installed:
+Setup Pip and Python 3 on your local machine if not already installed (e.g. with Miniconda <https://docs.conda.io/en/latest/miniconda.html>)

-    sudo apt-get update && sudo apt-get -y upgrade sudo apt-get install python-pip`

 Set up your Azure environment
 -----------------------------